IntelligentSystemsLabUTV/ros2-examples/README.md

 1. `dev` contains some system utilities and full desktop ROS 2 installation;
 2. `nvidia` adds correct support for Nvidia GPUs, in order to run GUI-based tools and GPU-enabled programs inside the container (this also requires the Nvidia runtime to be installed on the host system, on Ubuntu 20.04 this can be done by installing the `nvidia-docker2` package with `apt`).
+3. `rpi` is a full development container aimed at Raspberry Pi boards.

 You can build such containers manually from inside the `config` folder and manage them manually through the Docker Engine, they are fully functional and allow to test ROS 2 capabilities without installing anything on the host system.
 In both containers, the default shell is Zsh with some custom prompts and plugins preinstalled.
 The command line arguments necessary to run them correctly are specified in the Dockerfile header for convenience.

 ### Docker Compose and Visual Studio Code

 It is incredibly easy to develop inside running containers with Visual Studio Code, and this repository is already configured for that by default.
 The `docker-compose.yml` file specifies how to build and run containers for the two development targets described above.
-Such targets can also be embedded in a VS Code-enabled container if one installs the required extensions to work with containers and choses to `Open Folder in Container`, then selects one of `container-dev` and `container-nvidia`.
-Those two folders each refer to the aforementioned targets, and contain only a `.devcontainer.json` file that instructs VS Code on how the container must be built on top of what the `docker-compose.yml` says:
+Such targets can also be embedded in a VS Code-enabled container if one installs the required extensions to work with containers and choses to `Open Folder in Container`, then selects one of `container-dev`, `container-nvidia`, and `container-rpi`.
+Those folders each refer to the aforementioned targets, and contain only a `.devcontainer.json` file that instructs VS Code on how the container must be built on top of what the `docker-compose.yml` says:

 - which extensions to install and load in the remote VS Code instance;
 - which folder to open once the container is up and running;